๐ŸงพFinancial Accounting I

 Full Disclosure Principle

-• Everything material must be revealed—in the statements themselves or in accompanying notes
+Everything material must be revealed, either in the financial statements themselves or in the accompanying notes.
+This includes non-quantitative information like:

 Materiality Principle

-Compare: Full Disclosure vs. Materiality—full disclosure says "reveal everything important," while materiality defines what counts as important.
+Compare: Full Disclosure vs. Materiality: full disclosure says "reveal everything important," while materiality defines what counts as important.
 Together, they prevent both information overload and critical omissions.
-FRQ tip: if asked about disclosure decisions, always reference materiality as the filter.
+FRQ tip: if asked about a disclosure decision, reference materiality as the filter.

 Practical Application: Adjusting Entries